eProsima/DDS-Router/docs/rst/user_manual/user_interface.rst

 Reload Timer
 ^^^^^^^^^^^^

-A timer could be set in order to periodically reload the configuration file.
+A timer can be set in order to periodically reload the configuration file.
 The configuration file will be automatically reloaded according to the specified time period.